YakAliOen/Booklet/PRIVACY.md

-Privacy Policy
+# Privacy Policy

-Last updated: September 2, 2025
+Opera GX Browser extension to download PDF files to a booklet format.

-This browser extension (“the Extension”) respects your privacy.
-We do not collect, store, or share any personal information or user data.
+This extension does not collect, store, or share personal information.
+All processing happens locally in your browser.

-Data Collection
+## Data Collection

-The Extension does not collect, transmit, or store any personally identifiable information (PII).

-The Extension does not use tracking, analytics, or cookies.

-The Extension only processes data locally on your device to provide its functionality.
+- No personal data is collected or transmitted.
+- No cookies, analytics, or tracking are used.

-Permissions
+## Permissions

-The Extension may request certain browser permissions (such as storage or tabs) strictly to enable its features.
-These permissions are only used for local functionality and are not used to access or transmit your data outside your device.
+Any permissions requested (e.g., storage, tabs) are used only to enable extension features.
+Data remains on your device.

-Third-Party Services
+## Third-Party Services

-This Extension does not integrate with or send data to any third-party services.
+The extension does not send data to external services or third parties.

-Changes to this Policy
+## Updates

-We may update this Privacy Policy from time to time.
-Any changes will be reflected in this file with an updated “Last updated” date.
+Changes to this policy will be reflected here with an updated date.

-Contact

-If you have any questions about this Privacy Policy, you can contact the developer at:
-[yakalioen@gmail.com]
+_Last updated: September 2, 2025_